Palit2308/computational_finance_lab/README.md

 # Computational Finance Lab

-A modular Python project for computational finance and stochastic modelling.

-# Computational Finance Lab

 `comp_fin_lab` is a modular Python package for computational finance, derivative pricing, and stochastic modelling.

 The project started from verified computational finance implementations and refactors them into a reusable Python package.
 The goal is to preserve mathematically checked course implementations while making them usable as importable modules in future research, modelling, and portfolio projects.